The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 These errors regularly lead to significant delays or even rejection of FDA submissions.
 The correction afterwards is always more costly than doing it right from the start.

-5.4 Outlook and recommendations
+5.4 Outlook and Recommendations

 For manufacturers who want to implement FDA-compliant human factors: